As one of the key components of the fourth industrial revolution, robotics is set to disrupt many industries across the world.

-In its Future of Jobs report, WEF said that half of all companies think that automation will reduce their workforce by 2022 with 75 million jobs set to be displaced.
-However, it was also said that more than 133 million jobs would be created as a result of automation, but would have be shared between humans, machines and even algorithms.
+In its Future of Jobs report, released in 2018, the WEF states that half of all companies think that automation will reduce their workforce by 2022, with 75 million jobs set to be displaced.
+At the same time, more than 133 million jobs are expected to be created as a result of automation, but they will have be shared between humans, machines and even algorithms.

-With such growth predicted across the robotics industry, and with companies betting on robotics automation, investors certainly have plenty of ways to consider investing in the sector, including:
+With such growth predicted across the robotics industry, and with companies betting on automation, there are plenty of ways to invest in the sector, including:

-For those that are new to the space, exchange-traded funds (ETFs) are a popular choice for investors as it allows exposure to an entire industry rather than one single company.
+For those that are new to the space, exchange-traded funds (ETFs) are a popular choice as they allow exposure to an entire industry rather than one single company.

-There are five ETFs in the robotics space, including: Robo Global Robotics & Automation ETF (ARCA:ROBO), Global X Robotics & Artificial Intelligence ETF (NASDAQ:BOTZ), First Trust NASDAQ Artificial Intelligence and Robotics ETF (NASDAQ:ROBT), Direxion Robotics, Artificial Intelligence & Automation Index Bull 3X Shares (ARCA:UBOT) and iShares Robotics and Artificial Intelligence (ARCA:IRBO).
+There are five options, including: the Robo Global Robotics & Automation ETF (ARCA:ROBO), the Global X Robotics & Artificial Intelligence ETF (NASDAQ:BOTZ), the First Trust NASDAQ Artificial Intelligence and Robotics ETF (NASDAQ:ROBT), the Direxion Robotics, Artificial Intelligence & Automation Index Bull 3X Shares (ARCA:UBOT) and the iShares Robotics and Artificial Intelligence (ARCA:IRBO).

-For those looking to invest in a specific company, some involved in this sector include: Cognex (NASDAQ:CGNX), iRobot (NASDAQ:IRBT), Mazor Robotics (NASDAQ:MZOR), Rewalk Robotics (NASDAQ:RWLK) and Rockwell Automation (NYSE:ROK).
+For those looking to invest in a specific company, examples in this sector are as follows: Cognex (NASDAQ:CGNX), iRobot (NASDAQ:IRBT), ABB (NYSE:ABB), Rewalk Robotics (NASDAQ:RWLK) and Rockwell Automation (NYSE:ROK).